 We all know what happens when our phones die or go to an area with no service.
-Rather than getting a “Hello” from our intended pickers we are instead greeted by a lady’s voice: usually she says something along the lines of “Jambo!
+Rather than getting a “Hello” from our intended recipients we are instead greeted by a lady’s voice: usually she says something along the lines of “Jambo!
 The mobile subscriber … cannot be reached” or the more common one “mteja hapatikani.”

 Fortunately our mobile network operators decided along the way to make life easy on us by introducing missed call alerts (“I tried calling you…”).
 This way you get to see who was calling you when you were unreachable and your callers get a caller notify alert (“you attempted calling…”) informing them that you’re now reachable.

-It’s a win-win situation: your missed call gets a chance to be resolved and the network doesn’t miss out on an opportunity to make some money from your talk time.
+It’s a win-win situation: your missed call gets a chance to be resolved, and the network doesn’t miss out on an opportunity to make some money from your talk time.

 In Airtel these two services are bundled into one and have to be activated manually as follows.

-Activate Airtel’s Missed Call Alert Service
+Activate Airtel’s Missed Call Alert (MCA) Service

-1. Send an SMS message to 555 with the text SUB MCA
+- Send an SMS message to 555 with the text SUB MCA

-2. Wait a couple of seconds and you should receive a reply from 555 confirming that you’ve been subscribed to MCA (Missed Called Alert).
+- Wait a couple of seconds and you should receive a reply from 555 confirming that you’ve been subscribed to MCA (Missed Called Alert).

 Now give it a try.
 Turn your phone off or get into Airplane mode then have somebody call you.
-Turn on your phone and you should get a missed called alert SMS like this one:
+Turn on your phone again, and you should get a missed called alert SMS like this one:

 So that’s it.
 Don’t forget to show your loved ones and friends that are on Airtel how to do this.
 This way you’ll eventually be communicating in the event any of you was unreachable.